01 of 07

 Starting the Ladder Pendant

 To begin your pendant, cut a piece of beading wire.
 The exact length will depend on how many beads and rows are in your ladder, plus some extra for affixing the crimp beads.
 The beading wire you use should be flexible so it is able to sit close to the sides of the ladder.
-I used SoftFlex Fine (.014 in diameter) with 21 strands.
+We used SoftFlex Fine (.014 in diameter) with 21 strands.
 If you're not sure what beading wire to choose, refer to this article on beading wire sizes and strengths.

 Attach the beading wire to the chain using a crimp bead.
 String a round bead to lessen the stress at the crimp, string through the top hole of a spacer bar, then through the beads and through the top hole of the second spacer bar.Continue to 4 of 7 below.